charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 #### Selection of Tasks

-- Among the tasks that are ready for execution, the task with the earliest deadline is selected.
-This task is prioritized to ensure that the most time-sensitive operations are addressed first.

-#### Task Execution

-- The selected task is then scheduled on the computational node.
-The start time is determined based on the node's availability, and the task is executed for a duration corresponding to its WCET.
-The end time is calculated and recorded.
+- At each step, from the current set of **schedulable tasks**, select the task with the earliest deadline.
+Ties are broken using a deterministic secondary key, i.e, the lowest task ID.

-#### Dependency Resolution
+#### Building Schedule

-- Upon the completion of a task, the scheduler evaluates its dependent tasks.
-If all dependencies of a subsequent task are resolved (i.e., all predecessor tasks are completed), this task becomes eligible for scheduling.
+- After scheduling a task, the algorithm updates the set of tasks that can be scheduled next.
+This involves checking the successors of the currently scheduled task.
+If all predecessors of a  task have been scheduled, the task becomes eligible for scheduling.

 #### Iterative Scheduling

-- The scheduling process iterates through the available tasks, continuously selecting and scheduling tasks based on their deadlines.
-The system dynamically updates the status of tasks and their dependencies, ensuring that at each step, the task with the nearest deadline is chosen.
+- The scheduling process iterates through the available tasks, continuously selecting and scheduling tasks based on their deadlines, resulting in a list of scheduled tasks.

 #### Handling Deadline Misses

 - If a task's execution is anticipated to exceed its deadline, it is marked as a missed deadline.
-The scheduler records such instances and evaluates the impact on subsequent tasks.
-Efforts are made to minimize the cascading effects of missed deadlines on the overall schedule.

-#### Final Schedule Compilation

-- At the conclusion of the scheduling process, a comprehensive schedule is compiled.
-This includes detailed records of task start and end times, deadlines, and any instances of missed deadlines.
-The final schedule provides a clear overview of task execution and node utilization.
+If this end time exceeds the task’s deadline, the task is marked as a deadline miss, and all of its successors (tasks that depend on it) are excluded from further scheduling, as their execution would violate dependency correctness.

+>[!Warning]
+>Only add the tasks that were scheduled and missed the deadline, don't include the successors of the missed deadline tasks in the **missed_deadlines** list.

 #### Example